cyclone-github/date_directory_creator/README.md

 date_directory_creator.bin -year 2020-2030 -day monday-friday

-- Program will attempt to not overwrite existing directories, but use with caution.
+- Program will check for and not overwrite existing directories, but use with caution.